Proposed Solution for Synchronizing the Contents of Asuran Repositories

 - Must not share any secret key state between repositories

-- Must require the secret keys of both repositories to determine if
+- Must require the secret keys of both repositories to determine if they share any information

 - Must not have any non-optional storage overhead

-- Must still allow synchronization, even with compute overhead, with
+- Must still allow synchronization, even with compute overhead, with repositories that do not have any special features enabled

 My solution